 “Borders in Flux: Identities and Conflict in Ireland” is a Signature Seminar designed for students as part of their semester abroad with Syracuse London.
 Students will consider the relationship between politics and religion in Ireland, what constructs a ‘national identity’, and how the violent past of Ireland impacts the present day.

 Traveling as a group to the island of Ireland, students will explore themes of religious conflict and peace-making within Ireland; the concepts of ‘Irishness’ and ‘Britishness’, and new tensions wrought by international migration and regional politics.
 Students will explore these topics during their travels to Dublin, Derry, and Belfast.

 Field Studies Dates and Highlights

-For the Fall 2020 semester, this seminar will run during the London Program mid-semester break, from Monday-Sunday, November 9-15.
-The group will spend time exploring how aspects of Irish history impact contemporary issues like Brexit, the eighth amendment referendum on abortion, and the current economic crisis.
+This travelling course will spend time exploring how aspects of Irish history impact contemporary issues like Brexit, the eighth amendment referendum on abortion, and the current economic crisis.
 Activities will include:

 The themes examined in this course include concepts of Irishness and Britishness; religious conflict and peacemaking attempts within Ireland; and new tensions wrought by international migration and regional politics.
 In each of our destinations, you will engage with aspects of Irish history to explore its impact on contemporary reactions to issues like Brexit, the eighth amendment referendum on abortion, and the current economic and housing crisis.
 Activities will include: